AdaTomruk/GroqUnityLibrary/README.md

 ## 💡 Introduction

-This library simplifies the integration of **Groq API** functionalities into Unity projects, making it easier for developers to utilize Groq's powerful capabilities within the Unity environment.
+This community maintained library simplifies the integration of **Groq API** functionalities into Unity projects, making it easier for developers to utilize Groq's powerful capabilities within the Unity environment.
 The current focus is on providing streamlined access to **Groq's Chat Completion** functionality 🗨️, with plans to support additional features in the future.

 ### ✅ Current Features